unixbox-net/lh/README.md

 **Regex Search**: Allows powerful searches across all logs using regular expressions, making it simple to detect patterns like IP addresses, error messages, and unauthorized access attempts.
 **Network Protocol Filter**: Filters logs by protocol (HTTP, FTP, SSH, etc.) to quickly identify network-related issues.
 **Error Filtering**: Isolates error-related events like failures, critical warnings, and socket timeouts for faster troubleshooting.
-**Custom Log Paths**: Lets users specify custom log paths for precise, targeted searches.
+**Custom Log Paths**: Lets users specify custom log paths (local or remote) for precise, targeted searches.
 **Export to JSON**: Exports search results to JSON format for further analysis or sharing with others.
 **Live and Less Modes**: Enables real-time log monitoring or in-depth review through the less pager.
+**Ultra Small** weignin in at 21,815 bytes its about the same size as a BLANK word document.

 Whether you're a system administrator, developer, or security professional, LogHOG offers a comprehensive suite of tools for efficient log analysis and bug hunting.
 Its simplicity, speed, and robustness make it an indispensable forensics tool.